rs-delve/rs-delve.github.io/_reports/2020-05-27-test-trace-isolate.md

 compliance to the effectiveness of TTI.
 The figure above summarises the results for test-based TTI across five scenarios ranging from most (S5) to least (S1) severe NPI measures.
-Overall, this simulation indicates that contact tracing can generate a reduction in R<sub>e</sub> of 5-15%, depending on the stringency of other government measures and under reasonable assumptions about testing/tracing speed and public compliance.
+Overall, this simulation indicates that contact tracing can generate a reduction in $R_e$ of 5-15%, depending on the stringency of other government measures and under reasonable assumptions about testing/tracing speed and public compliance.